Electrical Automotive Engineering MSc

 - Electric vehicles minimise pollution whilst increasing power efficiency.
 Moreover, areas such as autonomous vehicles and smart transportation grids are beginning to become reality.

 - Coventry has a long history in the automotive and transport industries.
-Coventry University plays a significant role in shaping the future of modern transportation and has been a valuable partner in various projects and collaborations with industry and academia in the area of transportation, with significant experience and technical know-how.
+Coventry University plays a significant role in shaping the future of modern transportation and has been a valuable participant in various projects and collaborations with industry and academia in the area of transportation, with significant experience and technical know-how.
 Furthermore, the Institute for Future Transport and Cities research centre has been established by Coventry University to organise and promote research activities in the technological field of clean transportation.

 - The delivery of this course will consist of a balance between theory, simulations and laboratory testing, creating an ideal teaching and learning environment.
 The aim is to cultivate not only a strong foundation in electrical automotive engineering, but also critical and original thinking.